OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Troubleshooting-powershell-script.md

-# **General template issues**
+# Troubleshooting guide

 **Generic possible issues**

 Certain issues can arise that are common to many of the app templates.
-Please check [here](https://github.com/OfficeDev/microsoft-teams-stickers-app/wiki/Troubleshooting)  for reference to these.
+Please refer to this [link](https://github.com/OfficeDev/microsoft-teams-stickers-app/wiki/Troubleshooting).

-**Problems related to PowerShell script**
+**Common issues with Powershell script deployment**

 **1. File is not digitally signed**

-While running PowerShell script, sometimes user gets an error showing &#39;File is not digitally signed&#39;.
+While running PowerShell script, you may get an error: `File is not digitally signed`

-**Fix** : If this type of error occurs then run this: &quot;Set-ExecutionPolicy -ExecutionPolicy unrestricted&quot;
+**Fix** : If this type of error occurs then run this: `Set-ExecutionPolicy -ExecutionPolicy unrestricted`  and re-run the script.

 **2. Azure subscription access failed**

-Connect-AzAccount : The provided account \*\*.onmicrosoft.com does not have access to subscription ID &quot;XXXX-&quot;.
-Please try logging in with different credentials or a different subscription ID.
+`Connect-AzAccount : The provided account \*\*.onmicrosoft.com does not have access to subscription ID XXXX.
+Please try logging in with different credentials or a different subscription ID.`

-**Fix** : User must be added as a contributor on the Azure subscription.&quot;
+**Fix** : The signed-in user must be added as a contributor in the Azure subscription.
+Either login with another account or add the user as a contributer.

 **3. Failed to acquire a token**

-Exception calling &quot;AcquireAccessToken&quot; with &quot;1&quot; argument(s): &quot;multiple\_matching\_tokens\_detected: The cache contains multiple tokens satisfying the requirements
+`Exception calling AcquireAccessToken with 1 argument(s): multiple\_matching\_tokens\_detected: The cache contains multiple tokens satisfying the requirements`

 **Fix** : This means user is logged-in with multiple accounts in the current powershell session.
-Close the shell window and open a new one.&quot;
+Close the powershell window and re-run the script in a new window.

 **4. Authorization failed**